shaoshitong/G_VBSM_Dataset_Condensation/README.md

 <img style="width:96%" src="./docs/dataset_distillation_total_framework.png">
 </div>

  G-VBSM consists of three core components: 1) Data Densification (DD), 2) Generalized Backbone Matching (GBM), and 3) Generalized Statistical Matching (GSM).
-In essence, G-VBSM first employs the lightweight regularization strategy DD to ensure both the diversity and density of the distilled dataset.
-Consequently, GBM and GSM are utilized to achieve "local-match-global" across various backbones, layers, and statistical forms, adopting the "generalized matching" perspective.
+In essence, G-VBSM employs the lightweight regularization strategy data densification (DD) to ensure both the diversity and density of the distilled dataset, ensuring that the potential of "generalized matching" can be fully exploited.
+Moreover, generalized backbone matching (GBM) and generalized statistical matching (GSM) are utilized to achieve "generalized matching" by performing "local-match-global" matching across various backbones, layers, and statistics.

 ## Experiment